-In the latest segment of WCG’s COVID webinar series, Ms. Annick de Bruin compares the results of CISCRPs broad annual survey to the results of their new COVID focused survey.
-Dr. Edith Mitchell also discusses the disproportionate impact of COVID to people of color and how we can take lessons learned in the pandemic to promote representative enrollment in future trials.
+In the latest segment of WCG’s COVID webinar series, Ms. Annick de Bruin compares the results of CISCRPs broad annual survey to the results of their new COVID-focused survey.
+Dr. Edith Mitchell also discusses the disproportionate impact of COVID on people of color and how we can take lessons learned in the pandemic to promote representative enrollment in future trials.

 The Center for Information and Study on Clinical Research Participation (CISCRP) conducts an annual survey to identify trends on how the public views clinical research, understand perceived advantages and disadvantages of participation, identify barriers to enrollment and offer insights to industry players on how to increase engagement.
 In light of the ongoing pandemic, CISCRP has conducted a 2020 Mini Survey to understand the current environment of clinical research and identify how it has and will continue to impact the public’s understanding of research.